This essay was originally published by CFA Institute on the Enterprising Investor.

 “Past and future fund performance tend to be highly correlated in private equity.”

-It’s just a form of equity management for which it’s hard to find good information on what true cash-on-cash, net of all fees, carry, expenses and other costs performance has really been.
+Private equity is a form of active equity management.
+It just tends to be a more illiquid one for which it’s hard to find good information on what true cash-on-cash, net of all fees performance has really been.

 “No large-cap, mid-cap, or small-cap funds managed to remain in the top quartile at the end of the five-year measurement period.”

-This is a quote from one of many studies that show that fully transparent and daily-market-valued top active managers haven’t exhibited performance persistence.
+This is a quote from one of many studies that show that fully transparent and daily-valued public equity managers haven’t exhibited performance persistence.

 The following chart is from a detailed report on private equity by McKinsey & Company.